DaneshjouLab/MonopathDAGs/README.md

-# DynamicData
+# Monopath DAGs: Structuring Patient Trajectories from Clinical Case Reports

-DynamicData is a modular framework for transforming clinical case reports into structured dynamic graphs and generating synthetic case narratives using large language models.
+DynamicData is a modular pipeline for converting clinical case reports into structured representations of patient trajectories in the form of Monopath Directed Acyclic Graphs (DAGs).
+These graphs capture temporally ordered clinical states and transitions, supporting semantic modeling, similarity retrieval, and synthetic case generation.

+This repository provides the tools used in our NeurIPS 2025 paper, including:

+- A DSPy-driven pipeline for extracting DAGs from PubMed Central (PMC) HTML case reports
+- Ontology-grounded node and edge generation using large language models
+- A synthetic generation module for producing realistic case narratives
+- Evaluation utilities for assessing semantic fidelity and structural correctness
+- The full dataset of Monopath DAGs, extracted metadata, and synthetic cases

+We release this framework and dataset to support research on clinically grounded trajectory modeling and structured patient representation.

 ---

-## 🔧 Installation
+##  Installation

 ### Clone the Repository

 ```
 git clone https://github.com/DaneshjouLab/DynamicData.git <project_directory>

 cd <project_directory>
 ```